NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-september-sprint.md

 Provider emails were appearing next to the phone number (rather than on the following line) under Locations and Contacts accordion:
   * added <br> to Email line in CTSDrawLocations include file

+## [WCMSFEQ-1043] Adding support for Highmaps
+### (NO CONTENT CHANGES)
+This update will allow lazy loading of Highmaps when the necessary chart type is defined in Fact Book pages.
+This is needed to support development on `about-nci/budget/fact-book/extramural-programs/grant-contract-awards`

 ## [WCMSFEQ-1079] Seeing the blue bar with the text "Cancer Currents Blog"...
 ### (NO CONTENT CHANGES)